nilium/yggdrasil-go/README.md

 ## Building

-1. Install Go (tested on 1.9+, [godeb](https://github.com/niemeyer/godeb) is recommended for debian-based linux distributions).
+1. Install Go (tested on 1.11+, [godeb](https://github.com/niemeyer/godeb) is recommended for debian-based linux distributions).
 2. Clone this repository.
 2. `./build`

 Note that you can cross-compile for other platforms and architectures by specifying the `$GOOS` and `$GOARCH` environment variables, for example, `GOOS=windows ./build` or `GOOS=linux GOARCH=mipsle ./build`.

-The build script sets its own `$GOPATH`, so the build environment is self-contained.
+The build script assumes you're using Go modules with Go 1.11+, so the build environment is self-contained when cloned outside of a GOPATH.
+You may build in a GOPATH, but this can cause yggdrasil to leak dependencies.

 ## Running